jieunkang-101/ParksLookup.Solution/README.md

 5. Start the API
     * `$ dotnet build`
     * `$ dotnet run`
-6. To Test API in postman
+6. To Test API with JWT authentication and authorization in `Postman`
     * Send a POST request to http://localhost:5000/api/users/authenticate. <br> In the request `Body`, select `row : JSON `<br> Enter following JSON format object
     ```
     {
         "username": "admin",
-        "username": "admin"
+        "password": "admin"
     }
     ```
     * Copy token key
-    * Send a GET request to http://localhost:5000/api/users with Token <br>In the request `Auth`, selet Type `Bearer Token` <br> Paste token key
+    * Send a GET request to http://localhost:5000/api/users with Token <br>In the request `Auth`, selet Type `Bearer Token` and paste token value
 ---

 ## Technologies Used